mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

-The six billion or so inhabitants are ruled by a bureaucratic government based on the highly structured system implemented during the rapid–colonization phase of Jewell’s history.
+The six billion or so inhabitants are ruled by a bureaucratic government based on the highly structured system implemented during the rapid–colonization phase of Jewell's history.
 Laws are strict and quite robustly enforced, but this causes little resentment.
 Jewell has been on the front lines in several major wars and its population has a rather unique outlook as a result.

-The majority of citizens are members of one or another of the world’s reserve military, medical or civil defence organizations.
+The majority of citizens are members of one or another of the world's reserve military, medical or civil defence organizations.
 These vary from highly efficient organizations to social clubs, but all share the same general outlook, the feeling that with their traditional enemies